 The course work shall offer all compulsory modules (26 credits) and optional courses of his/her choice for another four (04) credits out of tweleve (12) credits offered.
 Course work will be conducted over two semesters during weekends.
 ENS 401 is compulsory for those without a biology background, while ENS 402 is compulsory for those without a biostatistics background.
 The preliminary courses are not considered in computing the GPA.
 Prior to taking the compulsory courses and optional courses, a student shall successfully complete the preliminary courses and pass the respective examinations.
 Those who have done biology (or zoology and botany) or biostatistics at the undergraduate level may be exempted from the respective preliminary courses.

-^{1} Compulsory for Master of Environmental Science (SLQF Level 9)
+^{&}lt;sup>1 Compulsory for M.Sc.
+(SLQF Level 9)

-^{2} Compulsory for M.Sc. in Environemental Science (SLQF Level 10)
+^{&}lt;sup>2 Compulsory for M.Sc.
+(SLQF Level 10)

 6. PROGRAMME CONTENTS (details of Course modules)